TNG/if-webpage-plugins/README.md

 Also see `example-manifests` directory.

 Note: This manifest was tested with v0.7.1 of the Impact Framework (IF).
-Since its interface is still subject to change, it cannot be guaranteed that this manifest and the plugins will work with future versions of IF.
+Since IF's interface is still subject to change, it cannot be guaranteed that this manifest and the plugins will work with future versions of IF.

 ```yaml
 name: webpage-impact-demo